“Christ’s Hands” is an ad-hoc committee of the church, formed in

 needs and concerns.
-To email the group’s leaders, please contact the church office!
+To email the group’s leaders, please click

 Stamford Norwalk United with Immigrants (SNUI) SNUI offers a fun and easy hands-on volunteer opportunity every Friday.
 SNUI has organized weekly sorting, packing, and delivery of food and other necessities to immigrant families in Stamford, Norwalk, and Bridgeport.
 Sorting and packing boxes begins at 10:00 a.m. in Norwalk, with delivery beginning at 12:30.
 If you are available to help, your support would make a huge difference.
 For detailed information and to sign up, CLICK HERE.